miguelanguai/PortfolioMA/README.md

 This will be my portfolio (for now, the HTML)

 *The only thing about the false-AI is that, I will need to wait until I know JS to develop that code.
-Just with HTML it can't be done.
+Just with HTML it can't be done..